 - No handbrake

-- Coaster brake can be challenging for balance bike graduates
+- Coaster brake can be challenging kids learning to pedal

-Specialized Riprock Review – Results of our Test Rides
+Specialized Riprock (Hotrock) 12 Review – Results of our Test Rides

-Whether your child will be using training wheels or not, selecting the right size bike for them is essential.
-Many parents often think their child needs to start out with the smallest bike size available, which is a 12 inch bike, but many parents don’t realize just how small a 12 inch bike is!
+Parents often think their child needs to start out with the smallest bike size available, which is a 12 inch bike.
+But many parents don’t realize just how small a 12 inch bike is!
 The Specialized Riprock 12 is actually one of the smallest pedal bikes on the market, making it a great option for very young or petite balance bike graduates.

-SIZING TIPS: The best way to guarantee a proper fit with a kid’s bike is to compare your child’s inseam (crotch to floor) with a bike’s seat height.
+The best way to guarantee a proper fit with a kid’s bike is to compare your child’s inseam (crotch to floor) with a bike’s seat height.
 (We discuss this in detail in our Kids Bikes Sizes Guide.)
 The Specialized Riprock 12 has a seat height range of 15.75″ to 18.25″.

-For beginning riders NOT using training wheels, the seat height should be set equal to the child’s inseam (to allow kids to stop with their feet as they are getting used to the coaster brake.
+For beginning riders NOT using training wheels: The seat height should be set equal to the child’s inseam.
+This allows kids to stop the bike with their feet as they are getting used to the coaster brake.
 This also allows them to learn to start the bike independently.

 Specialized Riprock Size Guide